 - If a neighbour is in a romantic relationship with a member of your active household and calls asking for advice on having a baby, responding in the positive will result in an automatic pregnancy for whichever partner can become pregnant, despite no WooHoo having occurred.
 This can be particularly jarring if it's your active Sim.

-To help you get accustomed to Neighborhood Stories and give you some fun ways to play with them, the update also adds two new Aspirations: Neighborhood Confidante (Popularity Aspiration) and Villainous Valentine (Deviance Aspiration).
+To help you get accustomed to the Sim-to-Sim Neighborhood Stories introduced in Patch 121, and to give you some fun ways to play with them, the November 2021 update also adds two new Aspirations: Neighborhood Confidante (Popularity Aspiration) and Villainous Valentine (Deviance Aspiration).
 You can set these Aspirations in CAS or using the Simology panel.

-You don't have to use either of these aspirations to get Neighborhood Stories going.
-They happen regardless, and these new aspects of Simology are just an additional way to incorporate them into your gameplay if you choose to.
+You don't have to use either of these aspirations to see the Neighborhood Stories prompts from Patch 121, which happen regardless; and there's also no real overlap between these aspirations and the more worldwide scale of the Neighborhood Stories features added in Patch 125.
+These new aspects of Simology are just an additional way to incorporate some elements of Neighborhood Stories into your gameplay if you choose to.

 Amusingly, Neighborhood Confidante kind of casts your Sim in the role of a typical Sims player.
 The aim is to be a nosy but benevolent micro-manager who, instead of working towards their own future, interferes in the lives of their neighbours, but ultimately has their best interests at heart.
 Of course, you largely have the freedom to decide what those "best interests" are, so we trust you'll use your powers wisely.